-Figure 2: up left – the VTAC slabs, up middle – the Dynamic Friction Tester, up right – the Circulat Track Meter, down – the captured profile from the VTAC using the CTM (The vertical axis represents the high of the each point of the profile and is in mm.
-The horizontal axis the position of a point in the profile (the reader has to consider 0.87 mm between two points)
+Figure 2: up left – the VTAC slabs, up middle – the Dynamic Friction Tester, up right – the Circular Track Meter, down – the captured profile from the VTAC using the CTM (The vertical axis represents the height of the each point of the profile and is in mm.
+The horizontal axis the position of a point in the profile (the distance between two points can be considered by the reader to be 0.87 mm)

-The left and right plots of figure 3 display the correlations of the friction coefficients (the vertical and horizontal axes represent respectively the friction coefficient and the speed per km/h.) predicted by the DFM (yellow points) and the DFT measurements (red points) on the VTAC at 20 and 60 km/h at respectively linear and logarithmic scales.
+The left and right plots of figure 3 display the correlations of the friction coefficients (the vertical and horizontal axes represent respectively the friction coefficient and the speed per km/h.) predicted by the DFM (yellow points) and the obtained DFT measurements (red points) on the VTAC at 20 and 60 km/h, at respectively linear and logarithmic scales.
 For the calculation details, the reader is invited to refer to the following publication [2].
-The results show very good correlations for the three speeds and demonstrate then the suitability of the DFM to predict the skid resistance of VTAC surfaces.
+The results obtained show very good correlations for the three speeds and demonstrate the suitability of the DFM to predict the skid resistance of VTAC surfaces.